January 2020 marks the 5th anniversary of the school opening its doors to its very first students.

 The Afrikaya Nursery School serves a maximum of 166 children from the age of 3 to the age of 7 years.
 They are split into 5 classes, with the class of youngest children having the lowest child to teacher ratio.

 At the age of 6 years, each child is able to move on to a primary school, many of which are State run.
 Many stay at nursery school for an extra year to improve their English.

 Head Teacher, Ismaila Sama, is qualified and very experienced in Early Childhood Development.
-He manages a team of 3 teachers, 1 teaching assistant, and 2 student teachers on internship.
+He manages a team of 3 teachers, 1 teaching assistant, and a student teacher on internship.

 All of the teachers have either qualified, or are currently studying for their Early Childhood Development Certificate, at Gambia College in Brikama.

 - Ismaila Sama Qualified and many year’s experience: Teacher Nursery 3 (Head Teacher)

 - Baboucarr MBoob Qualified and 7 years experience: Teacher Nursery 4